CartBlanche/MonoGame-Samples/CardsStarterKit/Tutorials/01_MagicTrick_NineCardTrick.md

 - How to create interactive UI with buttons
 - How card animations work

 This foundation prepares you to build more complex card games.
-The next tutorial covers **Gin Rummy**, which introduces multi-phase gameplay, meld detection, scoring, and AI opponents.
+The next tutorial covers **Gin Rummy**, which introduces multi-phase gameplay, meld detection, scoring, and NPC opponents.

 **Happy coding and enjoy amazing your friends with your magic trick!**